haneefa96/BioSentient-Scanner/README.md

   2. Extract chemical composition (e.g., polymer type, additives).
   3. AI model predicts biodegradability and environmental impact.
   4. Output BioScore (0-100) and disposal recommendation.
-BioSentient Plastics Scanner (BPS)

-The BioSentient Plastics Scanner (BPS) is a handheld or drone-mounted device that uses multi-spectrum scanning and AI-driven spectroscopy to analyze plastic biodegradability in real-time.
-It assigns a "BioScore" (0-100) to indicate how truly biodegradable a plastic is and suggests proper disposal methods, combating greenwashing and aiding waste management.

-Problem Statement

-Plastic pollution generates 300 million tons of waste annually, with 8 million tons entering oceans (UNEP, 2023).
-Over 60% of plastics labeled as "biodegradable" fail to degrade in real-world conditions due to misleading eco-labels (greenwashing).
-This misleads consumers, complicates recycling, and harms the environment.
-BPS addresses this by providing science-backed biodegradability assessments.

-Technical Architecture

-Hardware

-Spectrometer: Compact NIR spectrometer (e.g., SCiO or DLP NIRscan Nano) for multi-spectrum scanning of plastic composition.

-Microcontroller: Raspberry Pi 4 for data processing and AI inference.

-Display: OLED screen to show BioScore and disposal recommendations.

-Optional Drone Integration: Drone-mounted BPS (e.g., DJI Mavic with 5G connectivity) for industrial applications like landfill scanning.

-Software

-AI Model: Random Forest classifier (scikit-learn) trained on polymer degradation datasets to predict biodegradability.

-Libraries: Python, NumPy, scikit-learn for spectral analysis and BioScore calculation.

-Data Sources: Public polymer databases (e.g., NIST, PubChem) or lab-generated spectral data.

-Workflow

-Scan plastic item using NIR spectroscopy.

-Extract chemical composition (e.g., polymer type, additives like phthalates).

-AI model predicts biodegradability and environmental impact.

-Output BioScore (0-100) and disposal recommendation (e.g., "Compost").

-BioScore Methodology

-Score Range: 0-100 (100 = fully biodegradable in natural conditions).

-Formula: BioScore = (0.4 * Polymer Biodegradability) + (0.3 * Additive Impact) + (0.2 * Recyclability) + (0.1 * Disposal Compatibility).

-Color Code: Green (80-100), Yellow (50-79), Red (0-49).

-Example:

-PLA (bioplastic): BioScore = 85 (Green, Compost).

-PET (bottle plastic): BioScore = 30 (Red, Recycle).

-HDPE (container plastic): BioScore = 50 (Yellow, Recycle).

-Use Cases

-Consumer: A shopper scans a plastic coffee cup, receiving a BioScore of 85 (Green, "Compost") to confirm it’s biodegradable.

-Industrial: A recycling facility deploys a drone-mounted BPS to sort plastics in real-time, improving efficiency by 30%.

-Regulatory: Environmental agencies use BPS to verify manufacturers’ eco-labels, ensuring compliance with laws like the EU Single-Use Plastics Directive.

-Scalability and Accessibility

-Consumer Model: Affordable handheld scanner ($100-$200) using low-cost NIR spectrometers.

-Industrial Model: Drone-mounted BPS ($5,000) for large-scale applications in landfills or recycling plants.

-Partnerships: Collaborate with NGOs (e.g., Ocean Cleanup) or governments to subsidize costs and integrate with waste management systems.

-Prototype

-A simulation script (code/bioscore_simulation.py) demonstrates how BPS processes mock spectral data to predict biodegradability and assign a BioScore.
-Run it with:

-pip install scikit-learn numpy python code/bioscore_simulation.py

-Visuals

-Hardware Diagram:

-Workflow Flowchart:

-Device Mockup:

-FAQ
+--

+##FAQ

-How accurate is the BioScore?
-Trained on polymer datasets, with plans for lab validation with material scientists.
+- **How accurate is the BioScore?** Trained on polymer datasets, with plans for lab validation with material scientists.

-Is it affordable?
-Consumer model targets $100-$200; industrial model subsidized via partnerships.
+- **Is it affordable?** Consumer model targets $100-$200; industrial model subsidized via partnerships.

-How does it scale?
-Drone integration and API for waste management systems ensure scalability.
+- **How does it scale?** Drone integration and API for waste management systems ensure scalability.

-What about complex plastics?
-Multi-spectrum scanning detects additives and polymer blends for accurate assessment.
+- **What about complex plastics?** Multi-spectrum scanning detects additives and polymer blends for accurate assessment.

+--

-Future Work
+## Future Work

-Build a physical prototype using Raspberry Pi and SCiO spectrometer.
+- Build a physical prototype using Raspberry Pi and SCiO spectrometer.

-Collect real-world degradation data with university partners.
+- Collect real-world degradation data with university partners.

-Develop a mobile app for consumer use and API for industrial integration.
+- Develop a mobile app for consumer use and API for industrial integration.
+- Technical Architecture